 - Municipal law, including land use, labor, and employment matters (including grievance arbitrations and collective bargaining).

-- Criminal law, as a municipal court prosecutor; judge pro tem in Seattle Municipal Court; and half the caseload as judicial law clerk.
+- Criminal law, as a municipal court prosecutor; judge pro tem in Seattle Municipal Court; and half his caseload as judicial law clerk.

 - Ten years operating sole law firm.

 - Staff counsel to the Washington State Senate Health and Long Term Care Committee, 1990 legislative session.